itublg/itucs-vmimage/README.rst

 #.
 Download and unzip the file
    https://github.com/uyar/itucs-vmimage/archive/master.zip
 #.
 Change into the directory "itucs-vmimage-master".
 #.
-Run the command "vagrant up".
+Run the command "vagrant up". *Careful: The first time this command
+   is run, it will download a very large amount of data from the Internet.*
 #.
-Log in to the virtual machine using the command "vagrant ssh".
-#.
-Reboot the machine: "sudo reboot"
+If you get no errors, run the command "vagrant halt" to shut down
+   the machine.

 To use the virtual machine, either start it from the VirtualBox window or using the "vagrant up" command.
+To see a machine that was started using "vagrant up", click the "Show" button in the VirtualBox window.

-Log in to the "ubuntu" user with the password "itucs".
-Similarly, you can shut down the virtual machine using the VirtualBox application or the command "vagrant halt".
+You can log in to the machine by choosing the "ubuntu" user and typing the password "itucs".

 Using an Ubuntu-based distribution
 ----------------------------------